Geoff Wilson (professor)

-Geoffrey Victor Herbert Wilson AM (23 September 1938 – 9 January 2020) was an internationally distinguished nuclear physicist who made contributions to nuclear magnetic resonance spectroscopy and low temperature physics.
+Geoffrey Victor Herbert Wilson AM (23 September 1938 – 9 January 2020) was an Australian nuclear physicist who made contributions to nuclear magnetic resonance spectroscopy and low temperature physics.
 His research team achieved the lowest temperature ever recorded in Australia.
 He was born in Mentone, Victoria.

 He was National President of the Australian Institute of Physics and held appointments as Chair of the Victorian and Queensland Vice-Chancellors’ Committees, Vice President and Acting President of the Australian Vice-Chancellors’ Committee.
 He has been Chair of the Boards of Queensland Tertiary Admissions Centre, Victorian Tertiary Admissions Centre and the Graduate Careers Council of Australia.

 Wilson had a distinguished career as a physicist with more than 100 published papers in international scientific journals.
 He was a member of the Australian College of Educators and a director of the Australian Institute of Management.

 After retiring from Deakin University he carried out extensive consulting including the development of drafts of the new National Protocols on Higher Education Processes and was a member of the Cooperative Research Centres Committee.
 He chaired the Board of AMCSearch.
 Deakin University awards the Geoff Wilson Medal "to celebrate the career of Professor Geoffrey Victor Herbert Wilson AM".

 Wilson died on 9 January 2020 in Geelong, Victoria at the age of 81.